 If you’re planning on going on a juice cleanse for weight loss, take note that you might find yourself feeling hungry a lot more often.
 It’s not just your imagination — it’s been proven that eating solid foods helps you reach satiety and feel more full than drinking meals.

-Juices also generally have little to no protein.
+Juices generally have little to no protein content.
 If you’re trying to build lean muscle, a juicing diet will work against your efforts because if your body can’t get protein from what you eat, it’ll start breaking down muscle mass instead.
-And once you start losing muscle, your metabolism drops as well, making it harder to lose weight in the long-run.

 For people with diabetes, blood sugar swings are best avoided because of their limited insulin production.
-And even for those people without diabetes, drastic changes in blood sugar can cause energy levels to crash once the sugar high has gone down.
+Even for those people without diabetes, drastic changes in blood sugar can cause energy levels to crash once the sugar high has gone down.

 Furthermore, fructose, the type of sugar found in most fruits, is processed by the liver.
 If you’re on an all-juice diet or juice cleanse, the organ can become overwhelmed and convert the sugar to fat instead, making you more susceptible to insulin resistance, which can lead to diabetes or heart disease over time.